 More generally:

 \begin{cor} Let $X$ be a simplicial object in a category $\C$ with finite products.
-Then the sequence $(X_n)_{n\geq0}$ forms a counital cooperad in $\C$. \end{cor}
+Then the sequence $(X_n)_{n\geq0}$ forms a co--unital co--operad in $\C$. \end{cor}

-\begin{example} The set of all words in a given alphabet $S$ is naturally a simplicial set (see Example \ref{simplicialwords} above) and so by Corollary \ref{cooperadsimplicial} it forms a counital cooperad $X$ in the category of sets.
-The elements of arity $n$ in this cooperad are the words of length $n+1$ in $S$,
+\begin{example} The set of all words in a given alphabet $S$ is naturally a simplicial set (see Example \ref{simplicialwords} above) and so by Corollary \ref{co--operadsimplicial} it forms a co--unital co--operad $X$ in the category of sets.
+The elements of arity $n$ in this co--operad are the words of length $n+1$ in $S$,

 and the operation $\check\gamma_{m_1,\dots,m_k}$ sends such an element $(a_0;a_1,a_2,\dots,a_{n-1};a_n)$ to

 where $n_0=0$, $n_k=n$ and $n_r-n_{r-1}=m_r$. \end{example}